ElementsProject/lightning/doc/PLUGINS.md

    notifications but not wait for the plugin to process them.
 Hooks on the other hand are synchronous, `lightningd` cannot finish processing the event until the plugin has returned.
- - Any number of plugins can subscribe to a notification topic, however only one plugin may register for any hook topic at any point in time (we cannot disambiguate between multiple plugins returning contradictory results from a hook callback).
+ - Any number of plugins can subscribe to a notification topic and get notified in parallel, however only one plugin may register for `single`-mode hook types, and in all cases only one plugin may return a non-`continue` response.
+This avoids having multiple contradictory responses.

 Hooks are considered to be an advanced feature due to the fact that `lightningd` relies on the plugin to tell it what to do next.
 Use them